ansorokey/db-practice-raw-sql/relational-database-essential-training/notes.md

 A view is a saved query that we can re-use.
 Instead of writing a long, complex querty (like joining multiple tables) we can save a normal query as a view, and then query against that view like a table
 (a view doesnt save any data, it just runs the query we saved to it and gives that info back)

+## Graph Databases
+Relational databases are only type of database, among others.
+Another type of database is  aGraph Database, where data is stored as nodes and edges.
+Each node can have relationships with any other node.
+Nodes can represent different kinds of information.
+Similar to a social network layout.
+These may be a better option when the type of relationship and tracking how data relates is more essential than the data itself.
+An example of a NoSQL database.

+## Document Database
+Another type of database.
+This one stores documents that represents a single object.
+XML data, JSON, PDFS, etc. Documents are group, categorized, and tagged.
+Information about each object is stored within the document.
+Organization depends on the content of the document.
+An example of a NoSQL database.